QuiltMC/quilt-mappings/GUIDE.md

 Dockers can be resized and their titles dragged around so you can find the best setup for you!

 All three dockers on the left serve the same purpose: showing you the classes in the project, just like you'd see in your IDE.
-Each class has a little icon to show how well-mapped it is: a green check for done, a yellow dot for in progress, and a red x for untouched.
+Each class has a little icon to show how completely it's mapped: a green check for done, a yellow dot for in progress, and a red x for untouched.
 Double-click on packages and classes to open them.
 You can also right-click to see a context menu with some shortcuts to help you map faster!
-When you open a class, it will be decompiled and the source code shown in the main view in the centre.
+When you open a class, it will be decompiled and the source code shown in the main view in the center.
 You'll immediately notice a couple things:
 1. Some names, or *tokens*, are highlighted in red, green, or grey.
 Red means a name isn't mapped, green means it *is* mapped, and grey means it's been automatically mapped by our [enigma plugin](https://github.com/QuiltMC/quilt-enigma-plugin).
 Don't be afraid of editing green or grey names,